V-Team-Development/hungry_dungeon_ttrpg/characters/talents.md

 Give your energy to an ally.

-Quick Action (20): Give 20 to another character.
+Quick Action (20): Give 20 energy to another character.

 ### Featherweight